-These shocking facts are the basis on which Kristof and WuDunn build their case for a new global movement to gain equality for women.
+These shocking facts are the basis on which Nicholas Kristof and Sheryl WuDunn build their case for a new global movement to turn oppression into opportunity for women.
 Half the Sky is not journalism in the mode of The New York Times, which once employed both the authors and still runs Kristof’s twice-weekly column, but a self-professed and passionate work of advocacy.

 Kristof and WuDunn expose the terrifying reality of the sex slave trade, maternal mortality, and female genital cutting, and the tragedy of education denied to girls, not in the abstract but through the eyes of women and girls they have interviewed and in many cases come to know intimately through extensive travels to some of the most godforsaken places on earth.
 They have long since learned the lesson that stories of individual human beings are far more effective in conveying harsh realities than any table of statistics.
 The result is a powerful book crammed with unforgettable characters.

 Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Nicholas D. Kristof and Sheryl WuDunn ★★★★★

 But Half the Sky is a hopeful book.
 The most compelling tales told in its pages are those of the heroic women and girls who have refused to tolerate their lot: the illiterate rural woman who now teaches surgery to credentialed graduate surgeons in Ethiopia, the Illinois woman who moved to Senegal and found an effective way to dramatically reduce female genital cutting, the upper-caste Indian woman who is saving hundreds of girls from sex slavery.
 These are today’s heroes, the avatars of a new worldwide movement — not a women’s movement, the authors insist, but a universal movement to claim for all of humanity the rights to life and liberty that so many of us take for granted.